bcgov/digital_marketplace/README.md

 ### Containerized Quick Start

-If a local environment needs to be spun up to demo or test the app, the commands `docker-compose build` followed by `docker-compose up` will build and start the app and PostgreSQL database in local containers.
+If a local environment needs to be spun up to demo or test the app, the commands `docker-compose build` followed by `docker-compose up` will build and start the app and database in local containers.
 However, changes to the codebase will not be reflected in the app until the build command is re-run.
 This slow turn around makes local development using docker a less desirable approach.

 ### Local Development Environment